-The question that arises is what happens if one Unit is subjected to ESD or Fast Stop, while the other two Units are kept running.
-Results of dynamic simulation of an ESD or Fast Stop operation of either Unit 6 or Unit 7, while keeping the other two Units running are shown in Fig. 10 (in this case, Unit 6 is selected to be ESD).
-Similar results were obtained if Unit 7 is selected to be ESD, since both Units 6 and & are alike.
+The question that arises is what happens if one Unit is subjected to ESD or fast stop, while the other two Units are kept running.
+Results of dynamic simulation of an ESD or fast stop operation of either Unit 6 or Unit 7, while keeping the other two Units running are shown in Fig. 10 (in this case, Unit 6 is subjected to ESD).
+Similar results were obtained if Unit 7 is subjected to ESD, since both Units 6 and 7 are alike.
 The results show that the two other Units that are kept running, were subjected to small disturbances but stayed on the same speed and discharge pressure control without being forced to go to surge.